-The Internet address must be a valid Internet address of the form n.n.n.n, where n is a decimal number in the 0 to 255 range.

-If the DEFINE INTERNET ADDRESS NONE command is entered, it deletes the previously defined Internet address from the access server permanent database.
+- inet-address The Internet address must be a valid Internet address of the form n.n.n.n, where n is a decimal number in the 0 to 255 range. - none If the DEFINE INTERNET ADDRESS NONE command is entered, it deletes the previously defined Internet address from the access server permanent database and disables the internet protocol.